The best masters produce greatest students.

 The former main building of the Power Plant has a transitional architecture, reconstruction style, designed by the municipal architect A.A.
 Damage in 1904.

 The style is that of the transitional architecture often used by Schadee.
 The castle-like character is mainly due to the elaborately finished facade with decorative masonry, battlements and arkeltoren.
-In the main entrance is a tile panel with the inscription Electricity Factory.
+The main entrance has a tile table with the inscription Electricity Factory.
 The factory, which was realized in 1906, consisted of a five-axis office façade along De Constant Rebecqueplein (basement with three floors), flanked on either side by single-storey commercial buildings and two elongated factory halls situated behind this building.
 Two tall brick chimneys along the Verversingskanaal dominated the cityscape.
 First, a large transformer station was built on the site directly along De Constant Rebecquestraat in 1949 in the distinctive early reconstruction architecture.
 In the fifties (1954-1957), the large industrial halls were built, which now determine the factory front along the Verversingskanaal.
 The industrial complex is still partly used as a power plant and combined heat and power plant for the district heating network.

 The power station is of architectural historical value as a unique example of utilitarian business architecture from various periods in The Hague.
 The original factory is one of the larger works of A.A.
 Schadee and is an important milestone in the architect’s oeuvre.
 The extensions from the forties and fifties of the last century in the typical austere reconstruction style have also been carefully designed, in particular the well-balanced details of the transformer station from 1949.
 The plant has high urban development value.
 The view on the square side is strongly determined by the oldest parts of the factory that have been preserved, while the extensions from 1954-1957 dominate the cityscape on the side of the Drain Canal.
-The power plant complex is one of the few complete factories in the city center and has high cultural-historical value due to the associated history of the electricity supplies within the municipality of The Hague.
+The complex is one of the few still complete factories in the city center and has a high cultural-historical value due to the associated history of the electricity supplies within the municipality of The Hague.

 The Constant Rebecquestraat is located in the Regentessekwartier, a residential area in The Hague, which was constructed in the former polder ‘t Kleine Veentje between 1885 and 1910.
 The name refers to Queen Regent Emma, the second wife of King William III (1848-1890), who acted as regent (acting head of state) for her underage daughter Wilhelmina, who was born in 1880, from 1890 to 1898.